Port Said: Economy

-Port Said has been ranked the second among the Egyptian cities according to the Human Development Index in 2009 and 2010; the economic base of the city is fishing and industries, like chemicals, processed food, and cigarettes.
+Port Said has been ranked the second among the Egyptian cities according to the Human Development Index in 2009 and 2010; the economic base of the city is fishing and industries, like chemicals, ultra-processed food, and cigarettes.
 Port Said is also an important harbour for exports of Egyptian products like cotton and rice, and additionally a fueling station for ships that pass through the Suez Canal.
 It thrives on being a duty-free port, as well as a tourist resort especially during summer.
 It is home to the Lighthouse of Port Said (the first building in the world built from reinforced concrete).

 Due to its excellent geographic location, Port Said is designed to attract logistics start ups along with import and export businesses.

 In 2019, the city witnessed the construction of the New Suez Canal, led by the Egyptian President Abdel Fattah el-Sisi.

 East Port Said Industrial Zone

 The government provides a number of incentives to investors in the scheme including zero tax and duties on tools, machines and raw materials related to the production of goods for export.